-- . any extraordinary corporate transaction involving Motor Cargo after the completion of the Merger; - . any sale or transfer of a material amount of assets currently held by Motor Cargo after the completion of the Merger; - . any change in the management of Motor Cargo; any material change in Motor Cargo's dividend rate or policy, or indebtedness or capitalization; or - . any other material change in Motor Cargo's corporate structure or business.
+- . any extraordinary corporate transaction involving Motor Cargo after the completion of the Merger; - any sale or transfer of a material amount of assets currently held by Motor Cargo after the completion of the Merger; - any change in the management of Motor Cargo; any material change in Motor Cargo's dividend rate or policy, or indebtedness or capitalization; or - . any other material change in Motor Cargo's corporate structure or business.

 Pursuant to the Merger Agreement, on November 30, 2001, Union Pacific requested that Motor Cargo increase the size of the Board of Directors of Motor Cargo to seven members from six members.
 Motor Cargo appointed five members selected by Union Pacific to the Board of Directors of Motor Cargo following the resignation of four members of the Board of Directors of Motor Cargo.
-The directors selected by Union Pacific and appointed by Motor Cargo are: James R. Young, Carl W. von Bernuth, Mary S. Jones, Joseph E. O'Connor, Jr. and James J. Theisen, Jr. Except for Marvin L. Friedland and Louis V. Holdener, who have continued as members of the Motor Cargo Board of Directors, all former members of the Board of Directors see Schedule I to this Statement.
+The directors selected by Union Pacific and appointed by Motor Cargo are: James R. Young, Carl W. von Bernuth, Mary S. Jones, Joseph E. O'Connor, Jr. and James J. Theisen, Jr. Except for Marvin L. Friedland and Louis V. Holdener, who have continued as members of the Motor Cargo Board of Directors, all former members of the Board of Directors of Motor Cargo have resigned.
+For more information regarding these directors see Schedule I to this Statement.